 The educational and income levels in the neighborhood stand out as well.
 Residents with advanced degrees, such as Master's, professional school, and doctorate degrees, are notably more numerous compared to the national average.
 Annual income levels in the range of $150,000 to $199,999 and $200,000 or more are significantly higher than the national average.
 A considerably larger proportion of residents also receive retirement income.

 Housing in the neighborhood exhibits specific characteristics.
 Vacant houses are exceedingly more common, with a particularly high number of vacant housing units for seasonal, recreational, or occasional use.
-Owner-occupied housing units are more prevalent, while the number of housing units with two, three or four, and five or more bedrooms is substantially higher than the national average.
-The neighborhood has a higher concentration of housing built between 1980 and 1989, as well as units built in 2014 or later.
+Owner-occupied housing units are more prevalentAnd the neighborhood has a higher concentration of housing built between since the 1960s, with particularly high rates in the 1980s and 1989, as well as units built in 2014 or later.

 In terms of employment, men employed in finance and insurance, real estate, rental and leasing, and professional, scientific, and technical services are more common than the national average.
 Women employed in finance and insurance, real estate, rental and leasing, and management of companies and enterprises are also more numerous compared to the national average.